nicolasmatet/pycharm_settings/index.md

 **Help > Find Action**

 # Aim of this document
-This is an opinionated list of Pycharm configurations and tools that are useful on an everyday basis whn working on paylead_flask project.
+This is an opinionated list of Pycharm configurations and tools that are useful on an everyday basis when working on paylead_flask project.
 It is far from being an exhaustive list of pycharm functionalities There is a keyboard shortcut for mostly everything in pycharm.
 Shortcut are purposely not indicated because default values change between environments and shortcuts are configurable.